SpinalHDL/SpinalDoc-RTD/source/rst/Developers area/types.rst

    * - x : Range -> y : T
      - Set bits in range x with y
    * - x : Range -> y : String
-     - Set bits in range x with y :raw-html-m2r:`<br>` The string format follow same rules than B/U/S"xyz" one
+     - | Set bits in range x with y
+       | The string format follow same rules than B/U/S"xyz" one
    * - x : Range -> y : T
      - Set bits in range x with y
    * - default -> y : Boolean/Bool
-     - Set all unconnected bits with the y value.\ :raw-html-m2r:`<br>` This feature could only be use to do assignements without the U/B/S prefix
+     - | Set all unconnected bits with the y value.
+       | This feature could only be use to do assignements without the U/B/S prefix

 You can define a Range values